The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Method

 We test a \emph{goal-decomposition} prompt---``Before answering, list the necessary conditions for the stated goal.
-Then answer.''---on Gemini~3.1~Pro, GPT-5.4, and Llama~4~Scout across all ${\sim}500$ HOB instances ($N{=}10$), comparing against zero-shot baselines.
+Then answer.''---against two baselines on Gemini~3.1~Pro, GPT-5.4, and Llama~4~Scout across all ${\sim}500$ HOB instances ($N{=}10$).
+The baselines are (i)~zero-shot, and (ii)~a \emph{generic chain-of-thought} (CoT) prompt---``Let's think step by step.''---which invites deliberation without specifying \emph{what} to deliberate over.
+The two-baseline contrast isolates whether the gain comes from \emph{constraint enumeration specifically} or from \emph{deliberation in general}.
+For Gemini~3.1~Pro we additionally ablate the model's native thinking mode (default-on vs.\ explicitly disabled via \texttt{thinking\_budget=0}) to distinguish prompt-level from architecture-level deliberation.